How to Feed the Birds with Limited Space

 Having a water supply may draw in different types of birds that may not come for a feeder.
 Including a birdbath in your collection will make your balcony a popular spot for birds because they can get everything they need in one stop: shelter, food, water, and a bath.
 Since you are already trying to bird feed in a limited space, choosing a smaller birdbath is the best option.
 If a birdbath is not an option, just try a shallow bowl filled with water.
 Once they pass along the message to their friends, you’ll have plenty of birds stopping by to enjoy!

 Be careful with your bird feeder placement

 If you have a small yard and you’re trying to attract wild birds, refrain from putting the feeder in an open area.
-The birds that will utilize your feeder want to have shelter, so try to hang the feeder from a tree so they feel secure while they feed.
-However keep in mind that hummingbirds actually prefer feeding in open spaces near shelter, so if you’re trying to attract hummingbirds you may want to put the feeder an in open area in your yard.
+The birds that will use your feeder want to have shelter, so try to hang the feeder from a tree so they feel secure while they feed.
+Keep in mind that hummingbirds actually prefer feeding in open spaces near shelter, so if you want to attract hummingbirds, you may want to put the feeder an in open area in your yard.

 Trying to bird feed in a limited space is especially tough when it comes to balconies, as placement options are very limited.
 However, it’s not impossible!
 Always consider the safety of the birds when choosing where to place your feeder on your balcony.
 Many balconies in apartment complexes keep their electrical wiring or air conditioning hidden behind a door on tenant balconies, so be careful to not place the feeder near that.
 Never forget that your little friends are the priority and you want to help them feel safe!